florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 Overall Wasm performs very well compared to existing plugin system technologies.
 This leads to the question, if Wasm is viable for plugin systems in practice.

-== Related projects using WebAssembly plugin systems This section presents noteworthy software projects, which have implemented a Wasm plugin system.
+== Related projects using WebAssembly plugin systems <related-wasm-projects>
+This section presents noteworthy software projects, which have implemented a Wasm plugin system.
 While Wasm itself acts as the fundamental technology to execute individual plugins similar to virtual machines, in practice other choices regarding challenges such as interfacing must be made.